 Literally, cryotherapy refers to a type of cold therapy.
-In this technique, you are exposed to very cold temperatures for a couple of minutes.
-You have the freedom to expose all of your body or a specific path.
+In this technique, you will be exposed to very cold temperatures for several minutes.
+You have the freedom to expose your whole body or a certain way.

-There are many ways to have localized cryotherapy.
-For example, you can use ice baths, coolant sprays, ice massage, and ice packs, just to name a few.
-Let’s take a look at some common benefits of Cryotherapy.
+There are many ways to make local cryotherapy.
+For example, you can use ice baths, coolant sprays, ice massages, and ice packs, just to name a few.
+Let’s take a look at some of the common benefits of Cryotherapy.

 With this technique, it is possible to treat migraines.
-The idea is to cool down and numb the nerves in your neck.
-In an experiment, researchers applied frozen ice packs to the neck of a patient and it reduced migraine pain significantly.
-Experts suggest that the technique cools down the blood that passes via the intracranial vessels.
+The idea is to cool and numb the nerves in your neck.
+In one trial, researchers applied frozen ice packs to the patient’s neck and it reduced migraine pain significantly.
+Experts suggest that this technique cools the blood passing through the intracranial vessels.

 In this case, cold temperatures can trigger physiological hormonal responses, such as the emission of endorphins, noradrenaline, and adrenaline.
-This may have a positive impact on a person who is having mood disorders, such as depression and anxiety.
+This can have a positive impact on people with mood disorders, such as depression and anxiety.

-As a matter of fact, one study discovered that whole-body cryotherapy can be quite effective even in the case of short-term treatment.
+In fact, one study found that whole body cryotherapy can be very effective even in the case of short-term treatment.

-According to a study, whole body cryotherapy can help reduce arthritis pain as well.
-Volunteers tolerated the treatment very well in many experiments.
-Therefore, this treatment can be suitable for aggressive treatments, such as occupational and physiotherapy.
-Therefore, this approach has increased the efficacy of many rehabilitation programs.
+According to one study, whole body cryotherapy can also help reduce arthritis pain.
+Volunteers tolerated the treatment very well in many trials.
+Therefore, it can be suitable for aggressive treatments, such as occupational therapy and physiotherapy.
+Therefore, this approach has increased the effectiveness of many rehabilitation programs.